Treehouse Village Ecohousing

 - A site planned and arranged in a way that encourages interaction and community-oriented living, with gardens, walkways and play areas

-- Shared amenities, usually in a Common House, such as a large kitchen, a dining room, gym or multi-purpose room, library or guest suites
+- Shared amenities, usually in a Common House, such as a large kitchen, a dining room, fitness room, library, and guest suites

-Treehouse is proud to offer all this and more, in beautiful Bridgewater, Nova Scotia.
+Treehouse Village Ecohousing is proud to offer all this and more in beautiful Bridgewater, Nova Scotia.
 Our community was designed with passion, based on research around best practices in other cohousing communities.

 Sustainability

-At Treehouse Village Ecohousing, our commitment to our planet goes far beyond building energy efficiency into our homes.
-We believe in protecting our planet, and are building every aspect of our community around that belief.
-Building a sustainable community is part of our core vision, and one of a handful of important key drivers of the decisions we make as community members.
+At Treehouse Village Ecohousing, our commitment to the planet goes far beyond building energy efficiency into our homes.
+We believe in protecting our planet and we are building every aspect of our community around that belief.
+Building a sustainable community is part of our core vision, and one of the key drivers of decisions we make as community members.

-Here’s what you can expect from Treehouse Village:
+Here’s what you can expect from Treehouse Village Ecohousing:

-- A reduced physical footprint, disturbing only a fraction of our property to preserving the old growth forest
+- A reduced physical footprint, disturbing only a fraction of our property to preserve the old-growth forest

 - Multiple units per building, with stacked units and shared walls to reduce building materials and heating demand